-The staff continues believes that three categories of non-U.S. persons may seek to take advantage of the exception:
+The staff believes that three categories of non-U.S. persons may seek to take advantage of the exception:

 Group A - Twelve U.S. entities may book transactions into non-U.S. affiliates to take advantage of the exception.
-In the aggregate the staff continues to estimate that those twelve entities will provide a total of 151,308 annual disclosures,4 or 12,609 average annual disclosures per entity.
-Based on our belief that the requisite disclosures will take no more than five minutes each, the staff continues to estimate that in the aggregate those disclosures will amount to 1,050.75 hours5 annually for each of the twelve members of the group, or 12,609 hours annually in the aggregate.
+In the aggregate the staff estimated that those twelve entities will provide a total of 151,308 annual disclosures, or 12,609 average annual disclosures per entity.
+Based on our belief that the requisite disclosures will take no more than five minutes each, the staff estimated that in the aggregate those disclosures will amount to 1,050.75 hours annually for each of the twelve members of the group, or 12,609 hours annually in the aggregate.

 Group B - Two non-U.S. entities may fall below the applicable de minimis thresholds as a result of the exception.
-In the aggregate the staff continues to estimate that registered affiliates of those two entities will provide a total of 40,256 annual disclosures,6 or 20,128 average annual disclosures per entity.
-Based on our belief that the requisite disclosures will take no more than five minutes each, the staff continues to estimate that it will take an average of 1,667.3 hours7 annually for members of the group to provide the disclosures, or 3,355 hours annually in the aggregate.
+In the aggregate the staff estimated that registered affiliates of those two entities will provide a total of 40,256 annual disclosures, or 20,128 average annual disclosures per entity.
+Based on our belief that the requisite disclosures will take no more than five minutes each, the staff estimated that it will take an average of 1,667.3 hours annually for members of the group to provide the disclosures, or 3,355 hours annually in the aggregate.

 Group C - Ten non-U.S. entities may use the exception to help avoid incurring costs that otherwise would be required to assess compliance with the de minimis counting rule.
-In the aggregate the staff continues to estimate that registered affiliates of those ten entities will provide a total of 4,224 annual disclosures,8 or 422 average annual disclosures per entity.
-Based on our belief that the requisite disclosures will take no more than five minutes each, the staff continues
+In the aggregate the staff estimated that registered affiliates of those ten entities will provide a total of 4,224 annual disclosures, or 422 average annual disclosures per entity.
+Based on our belief that the requisite disclosures will take no more than five minutes each, the staff estimated that it will take an average of 35.2 hours annually for members of the group to provide the disclosures, or 352 hours annually in the aggregate.